Is your relationship affecting your health?

 But ending an unhappy relationship isn’t an instant solution to any health problems linked to stress.
 Relationship breakdown and divorce can also create stress and have a negative effect on both emotional and physical wellbeing.

-For some couples it’s possible to use online relationship advice or face to face counselling services to work through the issues creating stress in the relationship.
+For some couples, it’s possible to use online relationship advice or face to face counseling services to work through the issues creating stress in the relationship.
 Fortunately, those successful in getting their relationship back on track will experience reduced stress levels and see the health benefits of a happy relationship once again.

 Research from the University of Chicago shows that people who divorce but go on to have a happy remarriage enjoy roughly the same health benefits as those who have a happy first marriage.
 So whether you’re in your first major relationship or your third, it’s important to take the right steps to keep your relationship healthy and happy.

 Find out how physically and emotionally good you are feeling